 Cameron graduated from The Queen's College, Oxford, with First Class Honours in Modern History.
 Converting to law, he trained at Carter-Ruck under the firm's founder Peter Carter-Ruck and became a partner in 1995.
 He is now Carter-Ruck's Senior Partner, having been the firm's Managing Partner for 11 years previously.

 In addition to many years conducting litigation in the High Court in London, Cameron has extensive experience of matters proceeding before the United Nations, the European Court of Justice and the European Court of Human Rights.
-Carter-Ruck's International Law Group is currently involved in cases that are progressing in the national courts of more than twenty countries located across the globe.
-Cameron is himself presently engaged in a number of sanctions-related cases arising out of the events of 9/11 and is also co-ordinating the defence of a billion dollar, 9/11-related claim in the New York District Court where his team has already secured the dismissal of the cases brought against three Carter-Ruck clients.
+Carter-Ruck's International Law Group is additionally involved in cases that are progressing in the national courts of more than twenty countries located across the globe.

 More than two decades at Carter-Ruck has given Cameron enormous experience of dealing with the UK and international media and he is able to apply the reputation management expertise he has acquired to manage media interest in cases involving his clients.